 We also conduct research and advocate on behalf of children, families and child-serving professionals.
 DCRC provides professional development to help families and professionals use our resources effectively.
 All our efforts and resources are based on resilience theory and help children and adults bounce back when faced with adversity.

-The central concept of our approach is “looking through social and emotional lenses”, which recognizes that social and emotional skills and resilience are best developed through everyday interactions and experiences that are done with awareness and purpose – what is often referred to as mindfulness.
+The central concept of our approach is “looking through social and emotional lenses”, which recognizes that social and emotional skills and resilience are best developed through everyday interactions and experiences that are done with awareness and purpose – what is often referred to as intentionality.

 Why We Do What We Do